mrismanaziz/Reforestation/README.md

-## Where do you take someone who has been injured in a Peek-a-boo accident?
-To the I.C.U.
+## How many optometrists does it take to change a light bulb?
+1 or 2?
+1... or 2?